NATURE AND CHARACTERISTICS

 - Consideration is presumed to have been provided i.e. past consideration is good consideration.

 - A bona fide transferee of a negotiable instrument need not be notified before it is negotiated.

 - A holder for value can sue on it in his own name.

 - If payable to the bearer, it is negotiable by delivery.

 - If payable to the order of specified person, it is negotiable by endorsement/ endorsement and delivery.

 - The party liable on a negotiable instrument needs to be notified before it is negotiated.

 Examples Include: Cheque, bills of exchange, promissory notes, share warrants, dividend warrants, bearer debentures etc.

 TYPES: CHEQUES, PROMISORY NOTES, BILLS OF EXCHANGE

 Under Section 74(1) of the Bill of Exchange Act, a cheque is a bill of exchange drawn on a banker, payable on demand.
-It is a negotiable instrument negotiable delivery or endorsement and delivery.
+It is a negotiable instrument negotiable by delivery or by endorsement and delivery.
 It differs from a bill of exchange in various ways: –

 - It can only be drawn on a banker